 If you haven’t cooked with delicious Indian paneer cheese before, get ready for creaminess that pairs beautifully with big, bold flavours.
-Tuck into these tandoori-smothered bites and toast the country from which we draw endless culinary inspiration.
+Tuck into these spiced yoghurt-smothered bites and toast the country from which we draw endless culinary inspiration.

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 mini flour tortillas(ContainsGluten)

 baby spinach leaves

 white wine vinegar